Updated: 7/14/2021 | What to Wear to Greece

 You can also do the total opposite and choose to wear bright colors.
 Bright colors contrast really well against the white picturesque background of the Grecian islands.
 It’s sure to make you stand out!

 I brought 5 pairs of shorts on my trip.
 I got my shorts from REVICE Denim, Forever 21 (always secondhand), and Alternative Apparel shorts that I bought for $10 bucks at their sidewalk sale in Venice Beach.

 Related: My HONEST REVICE Denim Review

-Pack a one-piece swimsuit and two bikinis for the entire duration of your trip.
-I ended up bringing my Beach Riot rainbow bikini, a high-waisted black one-piece from Dipping Daisys, and a one-piece multi-wrap swimsuit by Londre Bodywear, a sustainable swimsuit brand that I guarantee you’ll love!
+Pack two one-piece swimsuit and two bikinis for the entire duration of your trip.
+I ended up bringing my Beach Riot rainbow bikini, a high-waisted black one-piece from Dipping Daisys, a white bikini by Plumeria, and a one-piece multi-wrap swimsuit by Londre Bodywear, a sustainable swimsuit brand that I guarantee you’ll love!